ddutt/evpn-in-the-datacenter/README.md

 **NOTE: On Windows, if you have HyperV enabled, you will need to disable it as it will conflict with Virtualbox's ability to create 64-bit VMs.**

+**NOTE: If you're using Cumulus VX version 3.6.0 or 3.6.1, passwordless access is broken.
+You need to run the ansible-playbook with -k -K options and provide the default password when prompted**

 ### Provision the Topology and Log-in

     git clone https://github.com/ddutt/evpn-in-the-datacenter.git